servicemeshinterface/smi-spec/traffic-access-control.md

 A `IdentityBinding` grants access for a specific identity to the rules in a TrafficTarget.
 It holds a list of subjects (service accounts for now) and a reference to the traffic target defining what has been granted.
+The TrafficTarget which is referenced in targetRef should always be in the same namespace as the IdentityBinding.

 ```yaml
 kind: IdentityBinding